mui/mui-x/docs/data/data-grid/filtering/quick-filter.md

     filter: {
       filterModel: {
         items: [],
-        quickFilterExcludeHiddenColumns: true,
+        quickFilterExcludeHiddenColumns: false,
       },
     },
   }}
 />
 ```

 In the demo below, try hiding the `ID` column.
-You will see no results, because there are no visible columns that contain `1`:
+You will see no results, because there are no visible columns that contain `1`.
+Once you disable the `Exclude hidden columns` switch, the rows with `ID` containing `1` will be shown, even though the column is hidden.

 {{"demo": "QuickFilteringExcludeHiddenColumns.js", "bg": "inline", "defaultCodeOpen": false}}